Calvinjwala/library/README.md

 ### Mac
 In high school I got my first computer: a Lenovo Thinkpad with Ubuntu on it.
 I haven't used a Windows computer since.
 That said there are lots of things that surprise me about my computer, from Unix to Mac-specific things.
 Every couple of months I like to go through and up my computer-productivity.

+- [Applications](mac/applications.md): Applications I use that don't really fall into any other category but that I like a lot nonetheless.
 - [General](mac/mac.md): Articles that have helped me demystify my computer.
-- [Applications](mac/applications.md): Applications I use that don't really fall into any other category but that I like a lot nonetheless.

 ### Minorities in Tech
 Tech is a field that is still very much a white boys' club.
 I like collecting articles that eloquently describe various complications/struggles that minorities face in the tech field resources for minorities in the field.
 [Minorities in Tech](minorities-in-tech.md)

 ### Work
+Career development is a tricky thing for an introvert like me - I like collecting articles around how to excel in the workplace, how to become a better writer, and how to be a better public speaker.
+And, of course, how to stay balanced.

 - [Advancement](work/advancement.md):
 - [Public Speaking](work/public-speaking.md):